 Samar Shaarawi, Ph.D.

-Samar Shaarawi, Ph.D., is a Senior Resercher at the Fruit Post-harvest Handling Department of the Agricultural Research Center of Giza, Egypt.
-Her scientific activity deals with the post- harvest quality, pathology and biotehnology of fruit species.
+Samar Shaarawi, Ph.D., is a Senior Researcher at the Fruit Post-Harvest Handling Department of the Agricultural Research Center of Giza, Egypt.